Adrienne is a certified dog trainer, behavior consultant, former veterinarian assistant and author of Brain Training for

 In order for an orchestra to play, each instrument must be fine-tuned.
-Same goes with walking a dog pack.
-One on one attention will help you provide guidance to each dog so that you can train polite leash manners until they have it down pat You want a dog that is able to walk without pulling, heel on command, and be able to pay attention to you even with distractions.
+Same goes with walking a group of dogs.
+One-on-one attention will help you provide guidance to each dog so that you can train polite leash manners until they have it down pat You want a dog that is able to walk without pulling, heel on cue, and be able to pay attention to you even with distractions.